informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model.md

 cur_epoch = 0 in \mathbb{Z} //current epoch

-validators //map from address to validator accounts //map from address to integer bonds //map from address to map from address to bond unbonds //map from address to map from address to unbond slashes //map from address to list of slashes
+validators //map from address to validator balances //map from address to integer bonds //map from address to map from address to bond unbonds //map from address to map from address to unbond slashes //map from address to list of slashes